osilander/203.311/Week4/Week4.md

 #### Summary Stats with fastp

 There are a number of other ways to look at your sequence data, and some of them are far more aesthetically pleasing than `seqkit`.
 One of these is `fastp`, which provides interactive reports via html. `fastp` is somewhat fiddly to get working on your versions of `RStudioCloud`, so instead I provide an example report [here](./data/fastp.tar "sample fastp report").
-Download this, and then expand (untar) the files by double clicking.
+Download this by clicking on the link, and then expand (untar) the files by double clicking the downloaded `tar` file.
 This will open a folder called "fastp".
 Double click on the **html** file, and this should open in your default browser.
 Please look at this report now.

 #### QUESTIONS
 1. What percentage of reads were scored as having low quality?